Da 5 Bloods

 DA 5 BLOODS

-Da 5 Bloods is Spike Lee’s follow-up to BlackkKlansman, and it is superb, the best film I’ve seen this year.
+Da 5 Bloods is the superb Spike Lee follow-up to BlackkKlansman, the best film I’ve seen this year.
 Spike could have waited until theaters open to have an even more financially successful film.
 But he knew the Spring of 2020 is the right time to release this film.